Shara Nelson: 1990s

 Nelson's first release with Massive Attack was the single "Daydreaming" in 1990.
 As well as providing vocals, Nelson also co-wrote songs with Massive Attack, including the hit single "Unfinished Sympathy" which was included on the group's debut album, Blue Lines, in 1991.
 The single peaked at No. 13 on the UK Singles Chart and has been widely critically acclaimed, particularly in polls conducted by MTV2 and NME.
-A reviewer for the BBC has said that: "More than a decade after its release it remains one of the most moving pieces of dance music ever, able to soften hearts and excite minds just as keenly as a ballad by Bacharach or a melody by McCartney."
+A reviewer for the BBC said: "More than a decade after its release it remains one of the most moving pieces of dance music ever, able to soften hearts and excite minds just as keenly as a ballad by Bacharach or a melody by McCartney."
 In total, Nelson co-wrote and provided vocals on four tracks on the Blue Lines album, including another hit single, "Safe From Harm" (UK No. 25).
-Nelson also recorded another track with Massive Attack entitled "Just A Matter of Time", which was exclusively included on a short film the group made of the same name.
+Nelson recorded another track with Massive Attack entitled "Just A Matter of Time", which was exclusively included in a short film of the same name, by Massive Attack.

 In July 1993, Nelson restarted her solo career with the hit single "Down That Road" which peaked at No. 19 on the UK Singles Chart.
 The single was released on Cooltempo Records and both Paul Oakenfold and Steve Osborne were involved in remixing the track.
-Nelson's debut album, What Silence Knows, was released in September 1993 produced and mixed by Mike Peden.
-It peaked at no.22 on the UK album chart, and was later certified Gold by the BPI for sales in excess of 100,000 copies.
+Nelson's debut album, What Silence Knows, was released in September 1993.
+Produced and mixed by Mike Peden, it peaked at No.22 on the UK album chart, and was later certified Gold by the BPI for sales in excess of 100,000 copies.
 Nelson co-wrote all of the songs on the album, which included co-writes with Prince Be of P.M.
 Dawn, and Saint Etienne.
 Further singles from the album included "One Goodbye in Ten" (UK No. 21), "Uptight" (UK No. 19) and "Inside Out" (UK No. 34).